 New files: In the new file dialog, select the Responsive layout checkbox when specifying dimensions.
 (This option isn't available for all file types.)

-To make the elements in your document responsive, you can use fluid layout (percentage-based positions) and add breakpoints.
+To make the content on the page responsive, you can use fluid layout and media rules.